-To be eligible for STRIVE, students must be enrolled in the College and be in need of academic support.
-Also students must qualify under one, or more, of three categories: low income, first generation to college (parents did not earn a Bachelor's Degree), or have a documented disability.
-Students interested in applying for the STRIVE Program should call 552-2332 or 552-2505.
+STRIVE (Students Together Reach Individual Visions of Excellence) is a federally funded academic Student Support Services program designed to assist eligible participants in graduating from HCC and transferring to a four-year institution by providing a range of academic and non-academic support services.
+To be eligible for STRIVE, students must be enrolled in three or more classes (9 credits or more) and be in need of academic support.
+Additionally, students must qualify under one or more of the following three categories: low income, first generation (parent(s)/guardian have not earned a Bachelor's Degree), or have a documented disability.
+Applications are available at Donahue 240.
+For more information, please contact the STRIVE Administrative Secretary at 552-2505.